-When El Chapo, El Mayo And El Mencho Had To Save Twins Who Betrayed Them
+When El Chapo, El Mayo, And El Mencho Had To Save Twins Who Betrayed Them

 — gregory_a_k (@gregory_a_k) June 17, 2017

 On why the twins were so unique, they were able to make more connections in the United States than anyone else.
-They had an understanding of the American culture and knew how to deal with American wholesalers in Chicago, who were in most cases black, and had limited respect for Mexican dealers.
+They had an understanding of the American culture and knew how to deal with American wholesalers in Chicago, who were in most cases black and had limited respect for Mexican dealers.
 The African American dealers also didn’t like dealing with the Mexicans as most didn’t speak fluent English.

 By bridging such gaps, they grew their drug smuggling networks extensively and were responsible for trafficking about 71 tons of coke into the country.
 This is as reported by ABC Chicago.
-As such, when the Mexican AFI officers captured the twins in Mexico to hand them over to the Feds, the three biggest drug lords in Mexico, Guzman, El Mayo and Beltran Leyva Cartel’s Vicente came together to stop the move.
+As such, when the Mexican AFI officers captured the twins in Mexico to hand them over to the Feds, the three biggest drug lords in Mexico, Guzman, El Mayo, and Beltran Leyva Cartel’s Vicente came together to stop the move.

 According to a revelation by their wives in their new book Cartel Wives: A True Story of Deadly Decisions, Steadfast Love, and Bringing Down El Chapo.
 They reportedly offered to send 5 million dollars in two and a half hours to have them set free.